Get the newsletter.

 PRO TIP: The steam will loosen the skins from the flesh.

-• Use your fingers or the back of a knife to scrape or peel the skins from the flesh of the roasted peppers.
+• Use your hands or the dull side of a paring knife to scrape or peel the skins from the flesh of the roasted peppers.
+Discard the burnt skins.
 Split the peppers open with a sharp knife.
 Scrape away any seeds, and slice and dice the peppers.

 For the Burgers and to Finish